Step 2 - Use Overpass to Create an OpenStreetMap Extract

 1. Run the query: Click the "Run" button (or press Ctrl+Enter)

-3. Verify the data: You should see the Te Ara Hura trail network displayed on Waiheke Island
+3. Verify the data: You should see the Te Ara Hura trail network displayed on Waiheke Island, as a series of circles (nodes) and lines (ways).

 Download as GeoJSON